jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 There's just one problem: while we know the probability values $\pi(a_l)$ and $\pi(a_r)$, we do not know the probabilities $p_a(r)$.
 We only get to observe samples of pulls from each bandit.

-[^2]: We're going to assume there are a discrete number of possible payouts, but what we're going to do would work for continuous values if we swapped the sum for an integral
+[^2]: We're going to assume there are a discrete number of possible payouts, but our approach would work for continuous payouts if we swapped the sum for an integral

 If we were directly observing Bob play, this wouldn't be so bad.
 We would estimate the expected value with an average of his observed payouts.
 We wouldn't even have to keep track of which arm he pulled, because we can think of his random choice of the bandit as part of the underlying joint distribution.
 But we don't get to observe Bob play.
 We're trying to predict his payout from observation of Alice.